LarsSchy/SMAC-M/README.md

    `TOPMARK_FLOATING` environment variable.
  - The SYMINS conditional symbol does not attempt to use the instructions found in the features.
 All NEWOBJ features will use the generic symbolization
+ - The LEGLIN conditional symbol does not take into account the DISTANCE_TAGS value selected by the mariner and does not display the course.

 ## Generating Symbolset